 Many prospective tenants are hesitant about applying to a rental property and allowing you to get their credit score for a rental application.
-This is because most credit pulls damage an applicant's score by up to 5 points and leave an inquiry on his or her credit report.
+This is because most credit pulls for tenant screening damage an applicant's score by up to five points and leave an inquiry on his or her credit report.

 However, there are ways for you to get applicants' credit scores for renting without damaging their scores or leaving any inquiries on their reports.
 Better yet, you'll still be able to get a full credit report and bonafide ResidentScore from TransUnion.

 6. Each Applicant Has a Different Credit Score, Even Married Couples

 This may seem like an obvious one, but many agents/owners are not aware that everyone has a distinct credit score, even a husband and a wife.
 That means you need to get a separate credit score for all applicants even if they're married.
 Not to mention the fact that evaluating applicants differently based on their marital status can be a form of discrimination, you don't want to overlook any applicants with a poor credit score.

 For example, there could be a couple who has all of their home loans, car loans, and credit card debt in the husband's name.
 The husband will likely have a poor score while the wife will have a good score.
 In this case, you'd be missing a ton of information if you never saw the husband's credit score.

 7. Applicants Don’t Have Just One Credit Score

 An applicant's credit score is not a single number.
 Depending on where you get the score from, an applicant could have as many as three different scores representing his or her credit.
 This occurs because all of an applicant's financial activity is not always reported to all three credit bureaus.
 Also, the timing that this information is reported to each bureau may vary.
 For this reason, an applicant's score can be different depending on where you got it from.
 But rest assured all the sources will have moderately similar scores for you.